mario-to-lowercase/ScriptFlow/README.md

 TaskFlow's interface allows you to easily configure your script execution preferences:

 - Define script execution intervals directly via the UI
+- Set default command-line arguments for your scripts
+- Override arguments during manual execution
 - Manage active jobs and disable them when needed
-- View execution logs directly within the application
+- View execution logs with argument details directly within the application

 ---